patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/notification-drawer/notification-drawer.md

 **2. Unread badge (optional):** A badge will report the number of unread notifications in each category.
 If there are no unread notifications, the badge is hidden.

-**3.Global actions (optional):** For the grouped drawer, the global actions menu should further clarify what content the actions apply to.
+**3. Global actions (optional):** For the grouped drawer, the global actions menu should further clarify what content the actions apply to.
 Standard menu items include (the menu may be customized according to the needs of your application):

 - **Mark all read** - marks all notifications in the drawer as read.
 - **Clear all** - clears all notifications from the drawer.
 - **Mark current category read** - marks all notifications in the currently opened category as read.
 - **Clear current category** - clears all notifications from the currently opened category.
 - **Unclear last** - unclears that last cleared or set of cleared notifications (if supported).
-- **Settings** - open notification settings.
+- **Settings** - opens notification settings.

 ### Placement in a page